No Guts, No Glory: The Impact of Essential Oils on the Gut Microbiome

 It would be useful to know more about particular oils, doses, routes of administration and their effect on the body’s microbiome.
 But in the meantime, it is rash to assume that essential oils negatively affect the balance of bowel flora, because there is no clinical evidence that this happens.
 On the other hand, decades of clinical experience by doctors in France suggests that essential oils frequently heal both acute and chronic infections without the damaging, and often long-lasting effect on bowel flora that comes from the use of antibiotics.26

-Jade Shutes, director of education at the New York Institute of Aromatic Studies, has directly encountered the French practices and culture of using essential oils internally to treat infections.
+Jade Shutes, director of education at the School for Aromatic Studies, has directly encountered the French practices and culture of using essential oils internally to treat infections.
 While studying aromatic and herbal medicine in France, Jade observed that internal essential oil use is a common practice: essential-oil containing tablets and gel capsules are readily available over the counter at pharmacies across the country.
 Based on modern scientific research, and rich traditions of usage, Jade advocates for the internal use of essential oils that target pathogens while preserving a healthy microbiome.

 Importantly, we don’t see the same negative bowel outcomes with antimicrobial essential oils that we see with antibiotics.
 This difference may be due to the capacity of essential oils to selectively inhibit potential pathogens, while allowing commensals to flourish.